kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   which can help recover from a failed expansion if `RecoverVolumeExpansionFailure` feature gate is enabled.
 * `controller-revision-hash` label is added to the PVCs.

-Naturally, most of the update control logics also apply to PVCs.
+Naturally, most of the update control logic also applies to PVCs.
 * Wait for PVCs to be ready for at least `minReadySeconds` before proceeding to the next replica.
 * If `updateStrategy` is `RollingUpdate`, update the PVCs in the order from the largest ordinal to the smallest.
 * If `updateStrategy` is `OnDelete`, only update the PVCs if the Pod is deleted manually.